srqsoftware-hacknight/Badge_Controller/README.md

 Replace the parameters to install.sh with your custom values.

-NOTE: wifi_password but be between 8 and 64 characters
+NOTE: wifi_password must be between 8 and 64 characters

 At this point the raspberry pi reboots, it is setup to act as a badge controller.